How to Calculate Federal Income Tax

 The last step in manually calculating FIT is to add any additional withholding to the FIT per pay amount.

-- If an employee is using the new W-4, they would indicate this in Step 4c.
+- If an employee is using the 2020 or later W-4, they would indicate this in Step 4c.

-- If the employee is using the old W-4, they would indicate this in Line 6.
+- If the employee is using the 2019 or earlier W-4, they would indicate this in Line 6.

 This amount is already in terms of each pay period, so there’s no need to divide by the number of pay periods.